mhammond/openwebapps-directory/README.md

 Some notes if you want to actually extend this code.

-To set everythign up nicely run:
+To set everything up nicely for development run:

 - Create a virtualenv environment at this root
 - Link `vendor/add-path.pth.link` to `lib/python2.6/site-packages/add-path.pth`